poliwat/poliwat/content/song/Distant-Hills.md

 the way we talk
-the way we are abusive with our non speaking yo damn that nobody is thinking

-why am I gonna die a die a cynic uh oh cause I'm not too smart

-to correct our actions through all these words that are not
+the way we are abusive with our non speaking yo damn that nobody is thinking why am I gonna die a die a cynic uh oh because I'm not too smart to correct our actions through all these words that are not damn why is everyone so dumb why my russian blood make me wanna hit the rum

-damn
-why is everyone so dumb
-why my russian blood make me wanna hit the rum